TheJacksonLaboratory/uconn-r-course/episodes/9-function.md

     ## [1] 3

-If we want more digits we can see how to do that by getting information about the round function.We see that if we want a different number of digits, we can type digits=2 or however many we want.
+If we want more digits we can see how to do that by getting information about the round function.
+We see that if we want a different number of digits, we can type *digits=2* or other decimal places.

     ?round
     round(3.1415926, digits = 2)